 Oxidative stress can speed up the ageing process, leading to premature hair loss .
 As a rich source of antioxidants, coffee may help reduce oxidative stress, minimising the impact on your hair [12-13].

-But the benefits of caffeine shampoos and lotions far outweigh these effects.
+However, the benefits of caffeine shampoos and lotions far outweigh these effects.
 As well as reducing hair loss, they can:

-Caffeine can also elongate the hair shafts, especially in women .
+Caffeine can also elongate the hair shaft, especially in women .
 That means it can literally make your hair longer.
-If you’ve had trouble growing your locks to the desired length, applying a caffeine hair treatment or product to your scalp may stimulate your follicles even if you’re not losing hair.
+If you’ve had trouble growing your locks to the desired length, applying a caffeine hair treatment or product to your scalp may stimulate your hair follicles even if you’re not losing hair.

 These side effects are far less problematic than those observed for other hair loss treatments.
 In rare cases, finasteride can cause erectile dysfunction, among other side effects.
 So if you’re looking for an effective hair loss treatment with milder side effects, you may want to try a caffeine shampoo or lotion.